What will be the hours of deconstruction?

 The city and its contractors will follow all environmental requirements at the federal and state level.
 Part of these requirements will require investigating materials that could be in the soil.
 The city will first assess and survey soils before a clean up plan is developed and only if one is required.
 The timeline to assess the soils has not yet been determined.

 The Alpine-Balsam site is home to the former Boulder Community Health (BCH) campus.
 In December 2015, the City of Boulder purchased the 8.8-acres of property from BCH for $40 million.
 When the city purchased the property, the city also leased part of the 8.8 acres back to BCH for continued use.
-The lease, which now extends to May 31, 2019, will enable BCH to continue providing services to the community as construction at its Foothills campus is completed.
+The lease expired in May 2019.

 The properties that were purchased by the city can be seen in the image below.